urieltan/tp/docs/DeveloperGuide.md

 2. Lifebook acknowledges the request by showing the requested task.
 3. User requests to bind the link with the task.
 4. Lifebook performs action on the task.

       Use case ends.

+**Extensions**

+* 1a.
+The given index is invalid.

+    * 1a1.
+Lifebook shows an error message.

+      Use case restarts at step 1.

+* 2a.
+The list is empty.

+* 3a.
+The task already has a link.

+    * 3a1.
+Lifebook requests permission to override the existing link.

+      Use case ends.
+**Use case: Store and retrieve a meeting link**

+**MSS**

+1. User requests a task to be given a meeting link (Teams, Zoom, etc).
+2. Lifebook acknowledges the request by attaching a link to the task.
+3. User later requests to view meeting links associated with the task.
+4. Lifebook shows the links associated with the task.

+      Use case ends.